kwestcott10/kwestcott10/README.md

 - 👋 Hi, I’m @kwestcott10
 - 👀 I’m interested energy and climate data and modeling
-- 🌱 I’m currently getting my masters in Analytics, hoping to pursue a career in clean tech in the future
+- 🌱 I’m currently getting my masters in Analytics, hoping to pursue a career in clean tech

 <!---
 kwestcott10/kwestcott10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.